GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	If true, the default push refspec will be set to use forced
 	update to the remote when no refspec is given.
 By default, false.

+gerrit.sshCommandTimeout
+:	Timeout for SSH command execution.
+If 0, there is no timeout and
+	the client waits indefinitely.
+By default, 0.

+gerrit.sshConnectionTimeout
+:	Timeout for SSH connections.
+If 0, there is no timeout and
+        the client waits indefinitely.
+By default, 2 minutes.

 replication.lockErrorMaxRetries
 :	Number of times to retry a replication operation if a lock
 	error is detected.